-As a cardiothoracic anesthesiologist, lung isolation (selectively ventilating only one lung) is an important technique I utilize for surgeries ranging from pneumonectomies and video-assisted thoracoscopic surgeries to minimally-invasive left ventricular assist device (LVAD) implantation, open thoracoabdominal aortic aneurysm repair, etc. As an intensivist, I rarely utilize lung isolation in the ICU to protect a healthy lung from contralateral pathologies like pulmonary hemorrhage and focal necrotizing pneumonia or to isolate large bronchopleural fistulas.
+As a cardiothoracic anesthesiologist, lung isolation (selectively ventilating only one lung) is an important technique I utilize for pneumonectomies, video-assisted thoracoscopic surgeries, sternum-sparing left ventricular assist device (LVAD) implantation, open thoracoabdominal aortic aneurysm repair, etc. As an intensivist, I rarely utilize lung isolation in the ICU to protect a healthy lung from contralateral pathologies like pulmonary hemorrhage and focal necrotizing pneumonia or to isolate large bronchopleural fistulas.

-The double lumen endotracheal tube (DLT) is considered the “gold standard” to perform lung isolation.
+The double-lumen endotracheal tube (DLT) is considered the “gold standard” for performing lung isolation.
 After the airway is secured, each lung can be selectively ventilated through a tracheal and bronchial lumen.
 However, this relies on the DLT being appropriately positioned under bronchoscopic visualization.
-When we position patients for surgery (ie, lateral decubitus), these tubes can migrate necessitating additional bronchoscopy for repositioning.
+When we position patients for surgery (e.g., lateral decubitus), these tubes can migrate, necessitating additional bronchoscopy for repositioning.

-The VivaSight-DL is a special DLT containing a built in high resolution camera to facilitate tube placement and real-time monitoring of its location constantly throughout surgery.
+The VivaSight-DL is a special DLT containing a built-in high-resolution camera to facilitate tube placement and real-time monitoring of its location throughout the surgery.
 In the top left portion of the image, the built-in camera was used to guide the blue bronchial cuff into the left mainstem (this was a left-sided DLT).
 If secretions deposit on this camera, air or fluid can be injected into the flush port to clear them.
-Otherwise, the rest of the components are identical to traditional double-lumen tubes with the key exception being how the lung is actually isolated.
-The VivaSight-DL comes with a ventilator circuit Y-adapter that allows the anesthesiologist to turn off airflow through a particular lumen using a rotator.
-I still like to use a traditional cross clamp though! 😉
+Otherwise, the rest of the components are identical to traditional double-lumen tubes, with the key exception being how the lung is isolated.
+The VivaSight-DL comes with a ventilator circuit Y-adapter with rotational valves that allow me to turn off airflow to a particular lumen.
+I still like to use a traditional cross-clamp though!

 Drop me a comment below with questions! 🙂